 Both nations have fantastic sun-soaked beaches, and countless ancient towns and cities that are packed with history.

-Greece has over 6000 islands!
-Although only 227 are inhabited.
+But Greece has over 6000 islands, with only 227 inhabited.
 Subsequently, most of the islands in Greece tend to be less touristy and far less commercialized than Cyprus – which effectively packs its tourist sector onto one island.

 Cyprus has many upsides too.
-For one, it tends to be a much cheaper destination than Greece.
+For one, it tends to be a cheaper destination than Greece.

 The sheer size of Cyprus gives nature lovers a lot of choice, from active breaks to tranquil beach escapes.
 This National Geographic map which highlights many places of interest is well worth bringing along to help navigate the country, especially if renting a car.

-In Limassol, explore hidden sand dunes before heading over to the Salt Lakes of Limassol and Larnaca to visit the flamingos.
+In Limassol, explore hidden sand dunes before heading over to the Salt Lakes of Limassol and Larnaca to visit the flamingos there.

 The Adonis Baths in Paphos are perfect for swimming in.
 At the same time, the Avakas Gorge offers unusual rock formations – a favourite with hikers.